 I finished things off by applying our remaining espresso whipped cream on top of the cake- I used an Ateco 869 french tip for this!

-More Coffee Flavor Cakes to Try!
+More Coffee Flavored Cakes to Try

 Make sure to stop by our Cake Recipes and Cake Decorating Tutorials Section for hundreds of cake recipes & tutorials!
-We'd love to share our favorite recipes and decorating techniques with you!

 Espresso Layer Cake